gambry/behat-contexts/README.md

 #Behat Additional Contexts

 This package extends the basic contexts and step definitions provided with Mink and Drupal contexts.
+Additionally creates an HTML dump and a Screenshot on a failure, make debugging easier.

 You'll find these additional definitions: